 Maximizing board health

-Art Kleiner has written what to me is the most useful book for understanding board and executive team dynamics.
+Art Kleiner has written what to me is the most useful book for understanding board dynamics.
 His book Who Really Matters: The Core Group Theory of Power, Privilege, and Success punctures the illusion that corporations are customer-centric:

 “‘The customer comes first’ is one of the three great lies of the modern corporation.
 The other two are: ‘We make decisions on behalf of our shareholders’ and ‘Employees are our most important asset.’
 Government agencies have their own equivalent lies: ‘We are here to serve the public interest.’
 Nonprofits, associations, and labor unions have theirs: ‘Above all else, we represent the needs of our members.’”
 (Kleiner, Who Really Matters)